cardano-scaling/hydra/docs/docs/getting-started/troubleshooting.md

 ### hydra-node

-- AcquireFailurePointNotOnChain

-    + It ocurs when you attempt to start a head using a point in the past too old (exceeding **k** limit).

-    + Reference: [issue #439](https://github.com/input-output-hk/hydra/issues/439) AcquireFailurePointTooOld when `--start-chain-from` point is past **k**.

-    + Workaround: Restart your node fresh, without state.
-For that you need to remove your persistance dir and restart the hydra-node.

 - Hydra node crashes after a fork

     + It ocurs during a fork and expects the operator to restart its hydra-node.

     + Reference: [issue #560](https://github.com/input-output-hk/hydra/issues/560) Hydra node crashed after a fork.

     + Workaround: Restarting your node should be enough to come back to live.
-Beware, if you wait to long to restart it then you may fall under `QueryAcquireException AcquireFailurePointTooOld` and will require you to restart without state.

 - The current transaction size has a limit of ~16KB.
 This causes the following inconveniences: